 For the available-for-sale equity securities, the unobservability of valuation of certain equity shares resulted in these assets being determined as level 3.
 There is no quoted market price in an active market.
+The valuation is based on management judgement.

-For the derivative assets and liabilities in December 2011, they were classified as level 3 as the foreign exchange volatilities were not observable.
+For the derivative assets and liabilities in December 2012, they were classified as level 3 as the foreign exchange volatilities were not observable.